 Establishment of Religion

-In recent years the Supreme Court has placed the Establishment and the Free Exercise of Religion Clauses in mutual tension, but it was not so for the Framers.
-None of the Framers believed that a governmental connection to religion was an evil in itself.
-Rather, many (though not all) opposed an established church because they believed that it was a threat to the free exercise of religion.
+In recent years the U.S. Supreme Court’s rulings have placed the First Amendment’s Establishment and Free Exercise of Religion Clauses tension, but it was not so for the Framers.
+None of the Framers believed that a public role for religion was an evil in itself.
+Rather, many opposed an established church like the established Anglican Church in England because they believed that it was a threat to the free exercise of religion.
 Their primary goal was to protect free exercise.
-That was the main thrust of James Madison's famous Memorial and Remonstrance (1785), in which he argued that the state of Virginia ought not to pay the salaries of the Anglican clergy because that practice was an impediment to a person's free connection to whatever religion his conscience directed him.
+That was the main thrust of James Madison’s famous Memorial and Remonstrance Against Religious Assessments (1785), in which he argued that the state of Virginia ought not to pay the salaries of the Anglican clergy because that practice was an impediment to a person’s free connection to whatever religion his conscience directed him.

-Nor did most of the Founding generation believe that government ought to be "untainted" by religion, or ought not to take an interest in furthering the people's connection to religion.
-The Northwest Ordinance (1787), which the First Congress reenacted, stated: "Religion, morality, and knowledge, being necessary to good government and the happiness of mankind, schools and the means of education shall forever be encouraged."
-As President, George Washington's practice concretized the understanding of most of his contemporaries.
-In his first inaugural address, Washington declared as his "first official act" his "fervent supplications to that Almighty Being who rules over the universe" that He might bless the new government.
-Directing his words to his compatriots, Washington said:
+Nor did most of the founding generation believe that government ought to be “untainted” by religion, or ought not to take an interest in furthering the people’s connection to religion.
+The Northwest Ordinance (1787), which the First Congress reenacted, stated: “Religion, morality, and knowledge, being necessary to good government and the happiness of mankind, schools and the means of education shall forever be encouraged.”
+As President, George Washington put into practice the understanding of most of his contemporaries regarding religion’s place in public life.
+In his first inaugural address (1789), Washington declared as his “first official act” his “fervent supplications to that Almighty Being who rules over the universe” that He might bless the new government.
+Addressing his compatriots, Washington said:

 In tendering this homage to the Great Author of every public and private good, I assure myself that it expresses your sentiments not less than my own; nor those of my fellow citizens at large less than either.
 No people can be bound to acknowledge and adore the invisible hand which conducts the affairs of men more than those of the United States.